AdinathBadwe1506/dbms_assignment/README.md

 - Dummy data is present in project files.
 - Database dump is present in project files.
-- Queries are presented as separate text files.
+- PArt 2 queries are presented as separate text files.
 - ER diagram is presented as a pdf and as on odg file.
-- In ER diagram dotted lines represent compulsory participation
+- In ER diagram dotted lines represent compulsory participation.
+- ER attributes are given in a docx file.
 - Limits have been added in certain queries due to vast amounts of data output.
 - Since data has been generated randomly using programming and onlines websites, data is vast.
-- Part 2 Queries and output given in separate text files

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
 // **Steps taken**